DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - DfE unique identifier
 - notification settings

-We provided a way to save and add another user so that DfE support users can quickly add more than one user to a provider.
+We provided a way to save and add another user, so that DfE support users can quickly add more than one user to a provider.

+An email will be sent to the new user as soon as they are added.
+This will be the same email which is currently sent to new users.

 ### Adding multiple users

 We introduced a way for DfE support users to copy and paste information from a spreadsheet or CSV file into the service.

-This allows DfE support users to quickly and easily enter new user information in bulk using data they have previously collected from providers.
+This allows DfE support users to quickly and easily enter new user information in bulk, using data they have previously collected from providers.

 After data has been entered, we present a series of screens showing each user’s contact information and allowing DfE support users to set their permissions.

 At the end of the flow, DfE support users can check their answers before saving the users.

-As in the previous add user flow, this will trigger the sending of emails to the new users.
+This will also trigger the sending of emails to the new users.

 ## How it works